maximbetin/instagram-helper/README.md

 ## Features

 - Shows posts from specified Instagram accounts
-- Displays posts from the last 7 days
+- Displays posts from the last specified number of days
 - Shows post URLs, dates, and captions
 - Clean and readable output format